Access the latest news, analysis and trends impacting your business.

-The Chief Financial Officer (CF) has overall responsibility for the tax strategy with oversight and approval provided by the Board and Audit Committee.
+The Chief Financial Officer (CFO) has overall responsibility for the tax strategy with oversight and approval provided by the Board and Audit Committee.
 The CFO is supported by the Global Head of Tax and Chief Accounting Officer who have operational responsibility for implementation of the strategy, tax compliance, risk management and general tax matters.

 We are committed to paying all taxes due under the tax laws of each tax jurisdiction it conducts businesses, including the UK, as well being committed to paying the tax amounts at the prescribed time in accordance with all relevant laws and regulations, both in letter and in spirit.
 We aim to maintain compliance via a system of internal governance using appropriately qualified and experienced staff.
 Where applicable tax advice is sought from external advisors in respect of material transactions or when staff do not have the necessary expertise or skills required in a particular area.

 We will only engage in tax planning that supports the business, reflects genuine commercial activity and complies with applicable laws and regulations.
 We will not engage in artificial tax arrangements or aggressive tax planning but may seek to benefit from legislative reliefs or incentives in the spirit of the law.